qetra4/Chronos/README.md

 # Chronos
 Tg-bot written with aiogram3.
 Used to collect statistics data about implementation activity.
-It supports authorization, notifications, secret allow-password for new users, admin menu and data exchange with AirTable.
+It supports authorization, setting personal time for notifications, setting personal keyboard, secret allow-password for new users, admin menu.
+Also it blocks users who can't write the bot password thrice and doesn't let casual regged users open the admin panel.
 The bot can send DB tables and plots based on them to its admins.
+Also admins can change keyboards items for their users.

 ## Requirements
 To start the project you will need the following: